 In Paragraph 7.3 of its Protocol of Accession to the WTO, China commits to ensure that the distribution of means of approval for importation, the right of importation or investment by national and sub-national authorities is not conditioned on technology transfer requirements.
 In Article 10.6 of the RCEP Agreement, China also commits to prohibit performance requirements including technology transfer requirements and royalty regulations.
 In addition, the Chinese government stipulated in the Foreign Investment Law, which came into effect in January 2020, that administrative agencies and their officials must not use administrative means to force technology transfer.
 However, there remains concerns with the ambiguity of the conditions under which administrative agencies may request businesses to provide technical information, as well as the difficulties in collecting evidence when an unlawful request was made through state-owned enterprises or other public entities.
 There also continues to be systems in place that could result in forced technology transfer depending on their operation.
 In addition, the systems still exist which could result in forced technology transfer depending on their operation.
 For example, multiple laws contain clauses requiring businesses to provide data to government authorities, which may require them to provide technical information including source codes and encryption.
 Such laws include: the Measures for Data Security Management (draft) published in May 2019, the Measures for the Administration of Data Security in the Field of Industrial and Information Technology Sectors (For Trial Implementation) published in September 2021 and February 2022, the Outbound Data Transfer Security Assessment Measures (draft) published in October 2021, the Measures for Network Data Security Management (draft) published in November 2021, the Provisions on Management of Automotive Data Security which came into effect in October 2021 and the Cybersecurity Review Measures (Revised) which came into effect in February 2022.
-In addition, as mentioned in the "Recommended National Standard for Office Devices" section above, with regards to the development of recommended national standard for multifunction machines, printers and other office devices and their critical components, which has been discussed since April 2022, although the provision requiring development and production, etc. in China has been omitted from the draft texts published in the public comment, there was a concern that, if the said provision was actually implemented, practically technical transfer could be forced by the National Standard.
+In the WTO, Japan raised the issue of forced technology transfer at the 2021 Trade Policy Review requesting China to explain if any measure is taken to prevent government authorities from coercing foreign investors and businesses to transfer their technologies, as well as available remedies for forced technology transfer.